Safeguarding and Vulnerable Adults Policy

 Once the referral has been made in writing, the DSO or Deputising DSO must ensure he/she has a written record that this has been received.
 This must be stored with the reporting form and any other paperwork relating to the case in line with agreed processes.

-If a referral is made outside the organisation, it is the responsibility of the DSO or, under the guidance of the DSO, the Safeguarding Team member to ensure that the referral has received
+If a referral is made outside the organisation, it is the responsibility of the DSO or, under the guidance of the DSO, the Safeguarding Team member to ensure that the referral has received appropriate attention from the external agency within 7 days.
+The DSO or the Safeguarding Team Member should confirm this and record the action on the form.

-Information will be gathered, recorded, and stored in accordance with the Data Protection Policy and Access to Confidential Information Policy.
+Information will be gathered, recorded and stored in accordance with the Data Protection Policy and Access to Confidential Information Policy.

 All employees must be aware they have a professional duty to share information with other agencies to safeguard children and adults at risk.
 The public interest in safeguarding children and adults at risk may override confidentiality interests.
 However, information will be shared on a need-to-know basis only, as judged by the DSO.